mackenziekbrooks/dh180-w18-borndigital/labs.md

 * How much space does the average file take up?
 * Have these file types evolved over time?

+### Lab report
-Lab report: create a shared doc in Box/docs-dh180 to collect your findings.
+Create a shared doc in Box/docs-dh180 to collect your findings.